-Starting in mid-October 2017, you can give your power users exclusive access to bleeding-edge features in your product using Feature Parameters.
+Good news, you can give your power users exclusive access to bleeding-edge features in your solution using Feature Parameters.
 We give you three different options for doing this.

 - Pilot features—Sometimes a feature isn’t GA, but it’s still useful to one or more of your intrepid customers.
 A pilot feature is a feature you can push out to certain users to see how they use it.

-- Dark launches—If you’re shipping a new version of your product, but a feature isn’t quite ready for prime time, don’t rip it out of your code just yet.
-With a dark launch, you can ship your app with the feature disabled and enable it when you’re ready.
+- Dark launches—If you’re shipping a new version of your solution, but a feature isn’t quite ready for prime time, don’t rip it out of your code just yet.
+With a dark launch, you can ship your solution with the feature disabled and enable it when you’re ready.
 This approach makes for more continuity and less drama.

 We elaborate on these options later in the module.

-Your relationship with a customer begins when that customer installs your app.
+Your relationship with a customer begins when that customer installs your solution.
 If they like it, they pay you for a license.
-In return, you provide them with a working product and make them feel extra special when they need a helping hand.
+In return, you provide them with a working solution and make them feel extra special when they need a helping hand.

 Your relationship with your customers follows our customer support lifecycle: